karlvr/consistent.js/README.md

 You can override the behaviour of showing and hiding elements.
 For example, you may want to fade elements in and out.
 See the Options section for more information.

 ### Form elements
-Form elements work as you would expect.
-Consistent updates their values.
+Form elements work as you would expect: Consistent updates their values from scope.

 ```html
 <input type="text" name="email">